 6. Restart the computer and Right-click on Desktop

 7. Choose Personalize option and Click on Themes

 8. Select Desktop Icon settings from Related Settings

 10. Click on Apply button and then tap OK

 After fixing the troubleshooting issues in the Recycle Bin, you will be able to access it effortlessly.
 But during the process of repairing the corrupted Recycle Bin, the deleted data residing on the bin might be permanently erased including your accidentally deleted files.

-If you wondering how to restore pictures from recycle bin or any other files, you will need the help of a professional data recovery software.
+If you wondering how to restore deleted files from Recycle Bin, you will need the help of professional data recovery software like Remo Recover.

 Remo Recover is a reliable data recovery tool that can recover lost or deleted data from the Recycle Bin effortlessly.
 The tool is programmed with advanced scanning algorithms that can easily retrieve data of any file format from the Recycle Bin.
 By following the simple steps in the section below, you can restore the required files effortlessly.

 Steps to Recover Deleted files from Corrupted Recycle bin